Yechang618/SLoG-Net-example/README.md

 This work is based on the following publications:

 1. Ye, Chang, and Gonzalo Mateos.
 "Learning to Identify Sources of Network Diffusion."
 2022 30th European Signal Processing Conference (EUSIPCO).
 IEEE, 2022.
 2. Ye, Chang, and Gonzalo Mateos.
-"SLoG-Net: Algorithm Unrolling for Source Localization on Graphs."
+"BDoG-Net: Algorithm Unrolling for Blind Deconvolution on Graphs," in IEEE Transactions on Signal and Information Processing over Networks, vol. 11, pp. 1200-1213, 2025

 ## Author

-Chang Ye, cye7@ur.rochester.edu
+Chang Ye, chang.ye@my.cityu.edu.hk, cye7@ur.rochester.edu